shantanu-kor/ML-Methods/README.md

 II.
 To convert data into "data" object

-  > from ml_methods.utils import GetData
+  > from ml_methods.algorithms.algoutils import GetData

   > GetData.regression("path/to/file/*.json")
   >>  returns "data" object for regression